cx-anjali-deore/cx-anjali-deore/README.md

 ### Hi there 👋

 I’m an tech enthusiast ,developer, avid dancer.
 I love to explore new technologies and collaborate with other developers on exciting projects.
-I’m currently building robust Application security platform @Checkmarx(), mitigating security risks.
+I’m currently building robust Application security platform Checkmarx, mitigating security risks.
 Also working on open source Checkmarx [CLI](https://github.com/Checkmarx/ast-cli) and IDE plugins
 Feel free to connect [contact me](https://www.linkedin.com/in/anjali-deore-002481193/). 😊 Working on golang, kubernetes, Kafka, Springboot, MCP agentic AI use cases.